 The University of Washington and Seattle Children's Neonatology program is committed to holistic review of all applicants.
 A committee of educators with training in holistic evaluation techniques review every application in its entirety.
 We review applicants for experiences in the clinical space, research skills and mission, advocacy and volunteer efforts, contributions to the DEI space, and individual strengths.
 We want every applicant to thrive in their fellowship.
 We aim to identify candidates who are likely to thrive in our fellowship and whose missions are able to be well supported by our resources.

 Who thrives in our fellowship?

 Our Neonatology program embraces learners who believe that medicine is a team effort and that life-long learning is the key to excellence.
-Our division and faculty members are mission driven and we are looking for applicants who have a strong personal mission to improve care for infants.
-Our fellows note that teamwork, self motivation, and inclusivity are key characteristics to their success in our program.
+Our division and faculty members are mission driven and we are looking for applicants who have a strong personal goal to improve care for infants.
+Our fellows note that teamwork, self-motivation, and inclusivity are key characteristics to their success in our program.

 Who can I contact with questions about the application process?

 Please email our program coordinator Tracy Anderson for any questions; she is happy to connect you with information or people as needed.
 Email Tracy at: firstname.lastname@example.org

 Seattle Children's Hospital Neonatal Intensive Care Unit (SCH NICU)

 Medical Director: Zeenia Billimoria, Associate Medical Director: Mihai Puia-Dumitrescu